 - Varicella, disseminated (i.e., complicated chickenpox)

 |Category C: Severely Symptomatic

-- Serious bacterial infections, multiple or recurrent (that is, any combination of at least two culture-confirmed infections within a 2-year period), of the following types: septicemia, pneumonia, meningitis, bone or joint infection, or abscess of an internal organ or body cavity (excluding otitis media, superficial skin or mucosal abscesses, and indwelling catheter-related infections)
+- Serious bacterial infections, multiple or recurrent (i.e., any combination of at least 2 culture-confirmed infections within a 2-year period), of the following types: septicemia, pneumonia, meningitis, bone or joint infection, or abscess of an internal organ or body cavity (excluding otitis media, superficial skin or mucosal abscesses, and indwelling catheter-related infections)

 - Candidiasis, esophageal or pulmonary (bronchi, trachea, lungs)